 Once we choose not to give, whether that be money, or our time, or a possession, we proclaim that we don’t trust God to be our provider and we trust more in ourselves to do the providing.
 We also often raise those things we are “tight fisted” about to the level of god in our lives since they become more important than Him, the real God.

 Let’s look and see what the Bible has to say with Scripture on Giving:

-We appreciate and want to thank the supporters of Before The Cross this December.
+We appreciate and want to thank the supporters of Before The Cross this March.
 Not only do our supporters help make this site possible, but we are partnered together to glorify God by sharing the love of Christ!

 Each supporter offers something unique in regards to ministry and we would like to encourage you to give them a look.
 If you have any questions, please let us know.